lee-group-cmu/lf2i/README.md

 ## Usage

-See [tutorials](https://github.com/lee-group-cmu/lf2i/tree/main/tutorials) for a few basic examples.
+See the tutorials section available on the [docs website](https://lee-group-cmu.github.io/lf2i/) for a few examples.

 ## Feedback and Contributions